mgarort/dotvim/README.md

-This repository has all my Vim configuration (with the exception of some Vimwiki scripts that are in my wiki repository).
+This repository has all my Vim configuration.

 To fully configure Vim in a new computer, do: